getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ## Setting the Fingerprint
 Sentry uses one or more "fingerprints" to decide how to group errors into issues.

-For some very advanced use cases, you can override the Sentry defaut grouping using the `fingerprint` attribute.
-In supported SDKs, this attribute can be passed with the event information, and should be an array of strings.
+For some very advanced use cases, you can override the Sentry default grouping using the `fingerprint` attribute.
+In supported SDKs, this attribute can be passed with the event information and should be an array of strings.

 If you wish to append information, thus making the grouping slightly less aggressive, you can do that as well by adding the special string `{ { default } }` as one of the items.